go-rel/rel/docs/association.md

 ## Modifying Association

-rel will automatically creates or updates association by using `Insert` or `Update` method.
-If `ID` of association struct is not a zero value, rel will try to update the association, else it'll create a new association.
+REL will automatically creates or updates association by using `Insert` or `Update` method.
+If `ID` of association struct is not a zero value, REL will try to update the association, else it'll create a new association.

-rel will try to create a new record for association if `ID` is a zero value.
+REL will try to create a new record for association if `ID` is a zero value.

 <!-- tabs:start -->